 Iterations K, L and M were printed with 2mm TPU95 filament.
 Iteration K was developed using a regular Voronoi pattern with a square footprint, rolling up in an almost triangular shape.
 Iteration L has been informed of curvature related irregularities and curved edges, rolling up in a cylindrical shape.
 Finally, the pattern applied in iteration M with even greater irregularities and curved edges forms a vault-like form.
-The variation in cell size in M, with certain cells relatively large (See Fig. 7), brings a lower overall stiffness and less tight curvature than for test, L.
+The variation in cell size in M, with certain cells relatively large (figure 07), brings a lower overall stiffness and less tight curvature than for test, L.

 We should note here that in addition to varying the embossing dimensions and pattern the intention was also to experiment with an additional embossing material.
-Consequently, iteration N was printed with polypropylene embossing in a Voronoi pattern, of 2mm thickness as in the experiment with the TPU95.
+Consequently, iteration N was printed with polypropylene embossing in a Voronoi pattern, with 2mm thickness as in the experiment with the TPU95.
 However, as a potential hybrid material, the combination of lycra and polypropylene embossing proved to be unworkable.
-Most edges and linear elements of Iteration N have visible irregularities (See Fig. 8).
+Most edges and linear elements of Iteration N have visible irregularities (figure 08).
 In addition, the material proved to be unstable and unreliable as a laminate, so the additional planned tests with polypropylene embossing were not undertaken.

-Figure 08: Multidirectional Voronoi: iteration N, polypropylene embossing
+Figure 08: Multidirectional Voronoi iteration N, polypropylene print

-4. Discussion and Conclusions
+Discussion and conclusions

-By looking into the outcomes of the three sets of design experimentations, several conclusions have been drawn and certain observations can be made.
-Overall the designed hybrid of a laminated 3D printed pattern of fibres bonded onto pre-stretched membranes has the potential to offer innovative composite solutions for certain architectural application.
+By looking into the outcomes of the three sets of experiments, many conclusions have been drawn certain observations can be made.
+Overall the technique of laminated 3D printed pattern of fibres bonded onto pre-stretched membranes has potential to offer innovative composite solutions for certain architectural application.
 Advantages of tensile composite elements or panels made this way include their extremely small relative weight, their flexibility and their adaptability.

-Even though the design experimentations were carried out on miniature panels, it can be appreciated that such materials and form geometries could find applications at large scales, as building components, shading devices, space dividers and large-scale temporary buildings or tents.
+Even though the experiments were carried out on miniature panels, it can be appreciated that such materials and form geometries could find applications at large scales, as building components, shading devices, space dividers and large-scale temporary buildings or tents.
 A natural extension to these tests would be to scale up the components, using a larger stretching-bed for the membrane and the use of an industrial robotic arm to facilitate 3D printing of the embossed pattern.

 As mentioned earlier, a particular challenge during the design and fabrication process was the prediction of the final shape of each prototype.
 There were different degrees of percentage error in shape and displacement between computed prediction and physical model.
-Even though the Karamba script simulation (Fig. 3) predict the overall general form of the prototypes, in the case of a hyperbolic paraboloid, there were still discrepancies between the digital and physical models (e.g. particularly as noted in cases of large displacement in Design Experimentation 2; iterations A, C, D, E).
+Even though the Karamba script simulation (figure 3) predict the overall general form of the prototypes, in this case a hyperbolic paraboloyd, there were still discrepancies between the digital and physical models (e.g. particularly as noted in cases of large displacement in experiment two; iterations A, C, D, E).
 The predictions were more accurate in iteration B which had more substantial embossing and lower deflections.

-It is clear that the final shape and behaviour of the prototypes was fundamentally related to the pattern geometry, the pattern edge condition and the hybrid material properties, in particular, embossing thickness and width.
+It is clear that final shape and behaviour of the prototypes was strongly related to the pattern geometry, the pattern edge condition and the hybrid material properties, in particular, embossing thickness and width.